caseyhild/Fluid-Simulations/README.md

 # Fluid Simulations
-For this project, I implemented fluid simulations for a few different types of fluids with various properties.
+In this project, I used knowledge from prior physics courses on fluid dynamics to write programs to simulate the motion of fluids in various different environments using the Java programming language.

 <img width="400" alt="Screenshot 2024-01-03 at 7 32 31 AM" src="https://github.com/caseyhild/Fluid-Simulations/assets/44584719/d1b737bc-3d91-4447-a429-ffbe6c920edd">
 <img width="400" alt="Screenshot 2024-01-03 at 7 33 37 AM" src="https://github.com/caseyhild/Fluid-Simulations/assets/44584719/cd48b02c-df72-4de0-bed5-a4bef040e446">